immutables/immutables.github.io/json.md

 <a name="gson-jackson"></a>
 ### Gson-Jackson bridge

-We can push _Gson_'s performance to it's limits by delegating low-level streaming to _Jackson_. _Gson_ is pretty optimized in itself, but _Jackson_ is playing an "unfair game" by optimizing the whole chain of JSON streaming, including UTF-8 encoding handling, recycling of special buffers, DIY number parsing and formatting etc. This can be as much as 200% faster
+We can push _Gson_'s performance to its limits by delegating low-level streaming to _Jackson_. _Gson_ is pretty optimized in itself, but _Jackson_ is playing an "unfair game" by optimizing the whole chain of JSON streaming, including UTF-8 encoding handling, recycling of special buffers, DIY number parsing and formatting etc. This can be as much as 200% faster